bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/ac_curr_sensing_hw.md

     <h7><b>Figure X.</b> AC Current Sensing Block Diagram </h7>
 </div>

+The ADC122S021 offers higher levels of resolution and better sampling performance compared to the ATMEGA328P’s built-in ADC channels.
+This improvement is particularly beneficial for monitoring the AC output current signal, which carries greater importance for waveform control and feedback than the DC input current.
+The control loop feedback, which is to be implemented in future iterations of the board, is fundamentally reliant on an accurate and high-resolution output current sampling mechanism.
+Ultimately, by leveraging a higher-performance ADC, the system will be better equipped to support real-time control decisions and more precise actuation of the inverter output.

-To gain more insight into how the algorithm for computing the AC load current is performed using the ADC122S021 sampling, please refer to the section on [AC Current Sensing](../../software/library/features/ac_vi_sensing_feature).
+To gain more insight into how the algorithm for computing the AC load current is performed using the ADC122S021, please refer to the [AC V/I Sensing Library Feature](../../software/library/features/ac_vi_sensing_feature) section.